Lucha Underground Gift of the Gods Championship

 The Gift of the Gods Championship was a professional wrestling championship promoted by Lucha Underground.
 Unlike most traditional professional wrestling championships, the Gift of the Gods Championship is promoted by what it grants the champion instead of being the main prize in itself; holding the Gift of the Gods Championship entitles the champion to a match for the Lucha Underground Championship at a time of their choosing, provided they give a one-week notice to properly promote such a high-profile match.
 The concept is similar to the WWE Money in the Bank contract that also grants a title match at the winner's option, but unlike Money in the Bank, it does not allow for an immediate championship match.
 If the Gift of the Gods champion redeems the championship for a Lucha Underground Championship match, the medallions are removed and redistributed to determine the competitors for the now vacant title.

-As it was a professional wrestling championship, the championship was not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
-On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
-This can either be due to a storyline, or real life issues such as a champion suffering an injury being unable to defend the championship, or leaving the company.